altarchess/RistiNolla/Documentation/Selfplay.md

 ## Tests
 Note: Only the tests of comitted improvements since proper randomized testing was implemented in the GUI.

+### RistiNolla 0.6 matefromtt - RistiNolla 0.5 history2
+`481.5 - 320.5`
+patch #6 use mate information from tt regardless of depth

 ### RistiNolla 0.5 history2 - RistiNolla 0.4 history
 `759 - 595`
 patch #5 fix history bug